International Consortium for Social Development: History

-Main Activities
+Main activities

 Conferences

 The consortium organizes biennial international conferences that provide a forum for scholars, practitioners, and policymakers to exchange ideas on social development.
 Themes often address issues such as poverty reduction, sustainable development, peace, human rights, and social justice.

 Publications

 ICSD supports the peer-reviewed academic journal Social Development Issues (SDI), founded in 1977.
-The journal publishes research on theoretical, empirical, and practice dimensions of social development, and as of 2025, has produced more than 40 volumes.
+It replaced the earlier Iowa Journal of Social Work (1968–1976).
+The journal publishes research on theoretical, empirical, and practice dimensions of social development.
 Social Development Issues serves as the consortium’s flagship publication and remains a primary outlet for interdisciplinary work in the field.

 Policy engagement

 Beyond conferences and publications, ICSD engages in global policy dialogues.
 The consortium has collaborated with intergovernmental organizations and non-governmental organizations on issues such as the World Summit for Social Development, the United Nations 2030 Agenda for Sustainable Development, and debates on social integration and inclusive governance.
 Through these activities, ICSD has sought to influence the direction of international social policy and to promote evidence-based approaches that empower disadvantaged populations.
 ICSD frequently collaborates with sister organizations: International Association of Schools of Social Work (IASSW), the International Federation of Social Workers (IFSW), and the International Council on Social Welfare (ICSW) to influence global policy.